Online Enquiry

 Uhuru Peak Meaning

-Uhuru is a Swahili word and the name means freedom in English.
-The peak is part of Tanzania’s history when it gained independence from colonial rule.
+Uhuru is a Swahili word, and the name means freedom in English.
 It’s a symbol of freedom and self-determination for the people of Tanzania.

 In 1961, the late Alexander Nyirenda was tasked to erect the torch named Uhuru and the national flag of Tanzania on top of Mount Kilimanjaro.
 This was an act of celebrating the independence of the Republic of Tanzania.